scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Without a Trace**
 _Requires Proficiency in Sealth_
-When you succeed on a Sealth check you prevent any trail being left by you or your party.
+When you succeed on a Sealth check you may also choose another creature to succeed on theirs.
+You have +1 to Stealth rolls.

 **Excessive Confidence**
 _Requires Proficiency in Guile_
 When making a Guile check it always critically succeeds or critically fails.
+Your Charisma increases by 1 when taking this feat.

 **Homebrewed Curatives**
 _Requires Proficiency in Chemistry_